"When we are called to our life’s purpose we are called not as we are but to become who we can be."

 - Recognize and work with patterns of dissociation, dissociative gaps, and survival self-care systems

-- Increase and expand understanding of shame, chronic shame and how to shift shame dynamics
+- Increase and expand understanding of shame, chronic shame, and how to work with shame dynamics

 - Explore collusion, relational ruptures, breaches, enactments, and their repair

 - Understand addictions and mental health issues through a somatic, affect regulation and trauma lens